 - Requests for withdrawal or transfer beyond the start of the program will only be considered for medical reasons or on compassionate grounds.
 Supporting documentation for these requests must be submitted prior to the completion of the program.

 When will recreation programs be offered, and for what ages?

-Recreation program opportunities will be available for Londoners of all ages, including a selection of: parent and tot; children; youth; adult; older adult and senior program options.
-Programs will be scheduled at community centres and arenas across the city and will include a variety of daytime, evening and weekend participation options.
+Recreation program opportunities will be available for Londoners of all ages, including a selection of children, youth, adult, and older adult program options.
+Programs will be scheduled at community centres and arenas across the city and will include a selection of daytime and evening participation options.